Mobile Friendly SEO

 Mobile optimization doesn’t have to mean breaking the bank.
 Here are a few practical steps even resource-constrained businesses can take:

-- Leverage Free Tools: Tools like Google Search Console and GTmetrix provide valuable insights into how your mobile site performs.
+Leverage Free Tools: Utilize tools like Google Search Console and GTmetrix to gain valuable insights into your mobile site’s performance.

 A Technical Guide for Web Developers